Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

 So, what is water fasting?
 Water fasting is when someone doesn't eat but instead drinks nothing but water.
 The restricted diet means no tea, coffee, alcohol, or even zero-calorie sports drinks.

-Most water fasts last for between 1-3 days without medical supervision.
+The question "is water fasting good?" arises because most water fasts last for between 1-3 days without medical supervision.
 However, some fasts with medical care can last up to 40 days.

 There are many reasons why people may try this type of fasting, such as for religious or spiritual reasons.
 Other reasons include detoxing, losing weight, or preparing for a medical procedure.

-What Are the Potential Benefits of Water Fasting?
+What Are the Benefits of Water Fasting?

 Beyond asking, “what is water fasting?”, it’s important to know what type of benefits it has to offer.
 The main reason that people try this type of fasting is to improve health and wellness.